 What inspired you to create your company?

 I launched a luxury trade show for women in Vancouver, BC when I was 22 and quickly learned that the trade show industry (specifically for consumer shows) was quite clearly stuck in the past.
+Yes, there was still a need for things like Booklet Printing so businesses can hand them out to potential new customers but there were lots of aspects of trade shows that could be greatly improved.
 Technology had changed drastically, but for whatever reason, these changes weren’t reflected at all in the trade show industry.
 This is not to say that not all aspects of the trade show industry haven’t come on leaps and bounds; trade show furniture rental is an aspect that reflects the modern side of trade shows that creates eye-catching imagery for all present.
 However, I was disappointed by another side to the trade show industry.

 Businesses were collecting lead information on paper ballot sheets and attendees were forced to fill in the same data at dozens of booths across the trade show floor.
 Having launched my own trade show, I also realized that proving Exhibitor ROI was nearly impossible – and the brand exposure just wasn’t enough for businesses who needed real sales to justify the cost of participating.
 BoothIQ was created as a means to support exhibitors with digital lead generation.
 If you would like to learn more about lead generation and other internet marketing strategies such as email marketing campaigns, then you might find this Convertkit review helpful.
 Ultimately, by providing exposure to exhibitors taking part at the show on mobile, attendees could easily discover new businesses through promotions or special offers and businesses could collect more qualified leads based on genuine interest from potential customers.
 Since then I have also noticed some big changes at all levels of the trade show industry.
 For example, trade show exhibitors are investing more time and energy into their Trade show booth displays.
 There are some fantastic designs out there that can really make sure your brand stands out from the crowd.